-Public health imperatives require that this Court take dramatic steps to effectively respond to this crisis.
-Indeed, for this same reason, courts in many other jurisdictions around the country have recognized that the public health emergency compels evaluation and release of significant numbers of people who pose little threat to public safety and will be endangered by continued imprisonment.
+evaluation and release of significant numbers of people who pose little threat to public safety and will be endangered by continued imprisonment.
 Confronted with this reality, at least twelve state and local court systems-in Alabama, Alaska, Hawaii, Maine, Massachusetts, Montana, New Jersey, Ohio, Pennsylvania, South Carolina, Texas and Washington-as well as the District of Columbia, have already taken steps to limit incarceration during this crisis.
 Most notably, in response to the "dangers posed by the Coronavirus," the New Jersey Supreme Court ordered the presumptive release of all people currently serving a county jail sentence, an order likely to result in the release of more than 1,000 people.
+9

 This Court has the legal authority to follow the precedent set by New Jersey and these other jurisdictions.
 Justice demands no less.
-While a limited number of counties in the Commonwealth have adopted incremental case-by-case measures to limit jail populations, many judicial districts are taking a business-as-usual approach, failing to address, or even recognize, the looming public health catastrophe.
-Such a piecemeal approach, relying on individual law enforcement and judicial officers to decide what action to take, is insufficient to address the urgency of the moment.
-It also results in a criminal legal system that is experienced differently by Virginians depending on which side of a jurisdictional line they live.
+While a limited number of counties in the Commonwealth have adopted incremental case-by-case measures to limit detention populations, many courts are taking a business-as-usual approach, failing to address, or even recognize, the looming public health catastrophe.
+Such a piecemeal approach, relying on individual law enforcement and judicial officers to decide whether to consider the impact of the virus, is insufficient to address the urgency of the moment.

-7 See generally, infra Argument, Section B (2).
+8 See generally, infra Argument, Section B (2).

-8 In the Matter of the Request to Commute or Suspend County Jail Sentences, Consent Order, (N.J.
+9 In the Matter of the Request to Commute or Suspend County Jail Sentences, Consent Order, (N.J.
 No. 084230 March 22, 2020).